mcqua007/shopify-bare/readme.md

  │   ├─ config.yml                - where shopify's config file gets placed
  │   └─ ...                       - where we edit liquid files
- ├─  src/                         - this src folder where we edit our js and sass files │    ├─ js/
+ ├─  src/                         - this src folder where we edit our js and sass files │    ├─ images/                  - put images here for compression │    │   ├─ placeholder.png
+ │    │   └─ ...                  - other images
+ │    ├─ js/
  │    │   ├─ modules/             - place to put javascript modules
  │    │   ├─ main.js              - main js files used across site